opensearch-project/documentation-website/_observing-your-data/notifications/alert-notifications-and-security.md

 ## (Advanced) Limit access by backend role

-Out of the box, the alerting plugin has no concept of ownership.
-For example, if you have the `cluster:admin/opensearch/alerting/monitor/write` permission, you can edit *all* monitors, regardless of whether you created them.
+Out of the box, the notifications plugin has no concept of ownership.
+For example, if you have the `cluster:admin/opensearch/notifications/monitor/write` permission, you can edit *all* monitors, regardless of whether you created them.
 If a small number of trusted users manage your monitors and destinations, this lack of ownership generally isn't a problem.
 A larger organization might need to segment access by backend role.

 First, make sure that your users have the appropriate [backend roles]({{site.url}}{{site.baseurl}}/security/access-control/index/).
 Backend roles usually come from an [LDAP server]({{site.url}}{{site.baseurl}}/security/configuration/ldap/) or [SAML provider]({{site.url}}{{site.baseurl}}/security/configuration/saml/).
 However, if you use the internal user database, you can use the REST API to add them manually with a create user operation.
 To add a backend role to a create user request, follow the [Create user]({{site.url}}{{site.baseurl}}/security/access-control/api#create-user) instructions in the Security Plugin API documentation.